export Dried Mango

 Improves Bone Density

-Assorted minerals and vitamins found in dried mangos can help to boost the bone mineral density and lower your risk of osteoporosis as you age.
+Assorted minerals and vitamins found in dry mangos can help to boost the bone mineral density and lower your risk of osteoporosis as you age.

 There is a decent amount of beta-carotene found in these fruits, which is a well-known antioxidant that can improve vision by reducing macular degeneration and slowing the onset of cataracts.